[border wall header art]

 5:00 - 7:00 pm Dinner on your own

-Cast: Shura Wallin, Pastor Randy Mayer, Jaime Brusstar, Rita Danks, Gail Kocourek, Pancho Martin, and Alvaro Enciso
+Featuring Shura Wallin, Pastor Randy Mayer, Jaime Brusstar, Rita Danks, Gail Kocourek, Pancho Martin, and Alvaro Enciso

 Join us for an impactful evening as we premiere "Samaritans," a moving documentary that captures the dedication of older American volunteers providing life-saving aid to migrants at the US-Mexico border.
 With a running time of one hour, this film honors the memory of those who have tragically lost their lives in pursuit of the American Dream and highlights the urgent call for compassion and justice in migration.
 Experience the inspiring stories of the Green Valley-Sahuarita Samaritans, who have selflessly helped over 30,000 migrants in distress in Southern Arizona's harsh desert, embodying the spirit of humanity and resilience.

 All are invited to attend; you do not need to be a conference participant to come.
-There will be
+There will be a request for donation at the door to support the work of the Green Valley-Sahuarita Samaritans.

 FRIDAY, JANUARY 16, 2026